aiven/devportal/docs/platform/howto/move-to-gcp-marketplace-billing.rst

 **From your new Aiven organization with the GCP marketplace subscription:**

-* Your new Aiven organization name, as shown at the top right of the `Aiven GCP console <https://console.gcp.aiven.io/>`_.
+* Your new Aiven organization name, as shown in the `Aiven GCP console <https://console.gcp.aiven.io/>`_.

 Send the request to Aiven
 -------------------------